willvieira/ms_STM-managed/manuscript/manuscript.md

 Different ecological mechanisms can explain extinction debt caused by the delayed response of forest trees to temperature increases.
 Slow demographic rates along with dispersal limitations can delay the response of species to environmental changes [@Dullinger2012].
 These life-history traits, associated with source-sink dynamics [@Schurr2012], can increase considerably the extinction debt of tree populations following temperature increases.
-To reduce this delayed response, unadapted populations would have to disappear and therefore make room for the new population that is better adapted to the novel environmental conditions.
+To reduce this delayed response, unadapted species would have to disappear and therefore make room for the new species that is better adapted to the novel environmental conditions.
 Disturbance and competitive exclusion are two ecological processes suitable to influence the rate of extinction and, if well directed, reduce extinction debt.
-Here we chose harvest and thinning, which is a selective harvest within a stand, as complementary management practices that may accelerate disturbance and competitive exclusion.
+Here we chose harvest and thinning, which is a partial harvest within a stand, as complementary management practices that may accelerate disturbance and competitive exclusion.
 Harvest of stands in state B has the same effect than large spatial scale disturbances, such as fire, and transform a proportion of B stands in a R state.
 Similarly, removal of boreal species by selective thinning in stands of state M can increase the rate at which temperate species can competitively exclude boreal species.
 Both harvest and thinning are intended to open space and reduce the proportion of boreal species, and therefore increase the likelihood of temperate states to shift towards colder temperatures.